 If your loan is secured by a deed of trust—as is the custom in the states listed below—the foreclosure will probably be nonjudicial.
 This means a court will not oversee the procedure (except in a few states, where a judge signs off of the foreclosure).
 If, however, your loan is secured by a mortgage, the foreclosure will likely be judicial.
 See your state’s page for information about your possible right to choose a judicial foreclosure.

 |States Where Nonjudicial Foreclosure Is Customary|

-If your property is in one of these states, you most likely signed two core documents when you bought or refinanced it: a promissory note and a deed of trust.
-The deed of trust (when it was recorded in your county’s land records office) turned the promissory note into a debt secured by a lien (legal claim) on your home.
-The deed of trust also authorized the entity named as trustee in the deed of trust to foreclose on the property if you ever defaulted.
+If your property is in one of these states, you most likely signed a deed of trust.
+The deed of trust authorizes the entity named as trustee in the deed of trust to foreclose on the property if you ever defaulted.
 The deed of trust typically allows the foreclosure to proceed outside of court, under state law.